Grey composite decking

 Traditional, uncapped grey decking

-Two striking shades of grey are on offer in our collections of Heritage (woodgrain), Signature AT (ribbed & grooved), and Essentials deck boards.
+Two striking shades of grey are on offer in our collections of Heritage (woodgrain), Signature AT (ribbed & grooved), and Signature HD deck boards.

 If you prefer decking with a more authentic look, the uncapped nature of these boards has a natural, wood-like appearance, making them your perfect choice.